Top Ten Best Books of All Time

 I love Harry Potter.
 It is a great book that everyone of every age can enjoy.
 I finally got my mum to read it and she loves it!
 I have a life goal to read Harry Potter more than 20 times.
 I love you, J.K.
 Rowling!

-10 The Great Gatsby - F. Scott Fitzgerald
+9 The Great Gatsby - F. Scott Fitzgerald

-I love that it is based in the 1920s; it's my favorite time period in modern history.
+I love that it is based in the 1920s.
+It's my favorite time period in modern history.
 Plus, the movie turned out really good.
 It has some good lessons that everyone should learn and still has an intriguing story along with them.
 Something that a lot of books don't do, in my opinion.

 The moral of the story is incredible.
 It tells of characters who are consumed by themselves and have no care for others or sympathy due to their self-proclaimed superiority.

 I read this book when I was in sixth grade and I still love it!
-In my opinion, this should be way higher than other books meant for kids aged 11-17 (minus the Bible).
+In my opinion, this should be ranked way higher than other books meant for kids aged 11-17 (minus the Bible).

 The Contenders